Click on the labels below to open and close the description window containing policy information.

 The Administration reserves the right to enforce a probationary period for any new student.
 During this time, if it is determined that the student will not be successful, displays repeated behavior problems or serious discipline issues arise, the student will be withdrawn from Saint John the Baptist School.

-Nondiscrimination Policy: Saint John shall follow and promote an open enrollment policy, accepting students without regard to color, race, gender, or national origin, and reasonably accommodating the disabled in its educational programs.
+Nondiscrimination Policy: Saint John the Baptist Catholic School shall follow and promote an open enrollment policy, accepting students without regard to color, race, gender, or national origin, and reasonably accommodating the disabled in its educational programs.

 All new families are required to meet with the Administration, prior to the enrollment of a child.